picturamundi/36-qui/README.md

 How does this layout compare to the popular 36-key [Miryoku layout](https://github.com/manna-harbour/miryoku/tree/master/docs/reference)?
 With the understanding that this is obviously a much less fully-featured project put together by someone with no programming experience and with only my own personal use in mind, here are nonetheless the crucial advantages for me:

-  - Tap-Shift for more effortless typing, with the additional option of a traditional hold-shift in the form of a home-row mod.
+  - Sticky shift for more effortless typing, with the additional option of a traditional hold shift in the form of a home-row mod.
   - Tab-control on home-layer… in fact in general [there's just more that's conveniently accessible directly from the home layer](#layer-0).
   - One-handed layers for mouse-friendly use, with the additional option of two-handed use of the same inputs when that's more ergonomic.
   - DVORAK alphas with optional [QWERTY command shortcuts](#layer-3).